magento/devdocs/guides/v1.0/release-notes/issues-fixed.md

 *    Fixed an issue with inability to open the edit page for a CMS page after filtering in the grid
 *    Fixed an issue with inability to expand customer menu if it doesn't contain the categories, if responsive
 *    Fixed an issue with the absence of JS validation for the Zip/Postal code field
-*    Fixed an issue with a 1 cent difference in the tax summary and detail on an invoice and a credit memo for a partial invoice when a discount and fixed product tax are applied
+*    Fixed an issue with a one-cent difference in the tax summary and detail on an invoice and a credit memo for a partial invoice when a discount and fixed product tax are applied
 *    Fixed an issue with throwing validation error for the State field when saving a product with FPT
 *    Fixed an issue with throwing an error when trying to save a timezone
 *    Fixed an issue with Exploited Session ID in second browser leading to Error